How Did Pepsi’s Kendall Jenner Train Wreck Ad Happen?

 They did not.

-The very idea that a super-rich young woman, with no clue about the problems most of us encounter daily, could solve problems with a Pepsi is beyond ludicrous.
+The idea that a super-rich young woman, with no clue about the problems most of us encounter daily, could solve problems with a Pepsi is beyond ludicrous.
 And the Internet responded in kind.
-Even Bernice King, daughter of Martin Luther King Jr., had to say something on Twitter: “If only Daddy would have known about the power of #Pepsi.”
+Even Bernice King, daughter of Martin Luther King Jr., had to say something on Twitter:

 This was a train wreck for Pepsi.
-How it happened was down to several factors, including group think, sheltered lives (how many top execs at Pepsi know of the struggles of working-class Americans?), self-congratulatory meetings, a lack of perspective, a corporate culture that cannot see the forest for the trees, and fear.
+How it happened was down to several factors, including groupthink, sheltered lives, self-congratulatory meetings, a lack of perspective, a corporate culture that cannot see the forest for the trees, and fear.
 Yes, fear of speaking up, because there were absolutely people along the way that knew how bad this was.
 They just didn’t dare tell the Emperor he was not wearing any clothes.

-No doubt Pepsi will recover (again…thank you United from Brad Jakeman and Greg Lyons), but it will still go down as one of the worst ads ever made.
+No doubt Pepsi will recover, but it will still go down as one of the worst ads ever made.
 The PR from it was horrendous, Pepsi shares dropped in value, and millions of dollars were wasted.